EngiTom/EngiTom.github.io/_posts/2022-08-15-last-seasons-of-17.md

 I've been enjoying reading books, which is something that the younger me would not expect, because he thought that books were boring and, therefore, a waste of time.
 I'm not sure what it is, either all of my favorite games aren't fun anymore in comparison, or I just enjoy being able to absorb knowledge.

 ### Catcher in the Rye
-This book is a favorite of my 6th grade history teacher, Ms. Jue, back in Shanghai.
+This book is a favorite of my 6th grade history teacher, Ms. J, back in Shanghai.
 She teaches in the U.S. now, since she was an international teacher in Shanghai originally from Buffalo, NY.
 I remember that she would sometimes make references to American pop culture and I would be the only one who would actually get them, which was pretty fun.
 This was back when *The Walking Dead* was popular, so it was a lot of "CARL!"

 #### Teacher Rankings
-Speaking of which, this is a great chance to talk about my favorite teachers of all time.
-I will keep the list to 8 people, and since I don't really have time to justify my choices, I will just write their names and the classes they taught:

-1. Mr. Papp, 10th grade multivariable calculus
-2. Mr. Marc, 7th grade world geography
-3. Mr. Pullia, 5th grade homeroom
-4. Ms. Chen, 8th grade homeroom
-5. Mr. Sharp, 8th grade world geography
-6. Ms. Wang/Cai, 6th grade Mandarin
-7. Ms. Jue, 6th grade world history
-8. Mr. Young, 10th grade English

-Now, these rankings were pretty tough to make, and if I were to make a tier list, they would all be S-tier.
-I took into consideration the course and the teacher, so maybe some would do better if the courses were different, and others could just improve as teachers, but I mainly value
+In teachers, I mainly value:

 - How rewarding the class is
 - How fun the activities are